stmcg/smoothedIPW/README.md

 ###### Point estimation

-We will use the pooled IPW method, which is implemented in the `ipw` function.
+We will use the time-smoothed IPW method, which is implemented in the `ipw` function.
 This method involves specifying the following models:

 - `A_model`: Treatment adherence model
 - `R_model_denominator`: Outcome measurement indicator model (used in